 Need a wall treatment idea that adds character and personality to your home?
 A board and batten wall treatment is a great option.
 You can create this custom wall treatment on a full wall or half wall known as wainscoting.
 Board and batten walls in the bedroom are timeless and classic.

-It’s been almost over 6 months I completed the DIY board and batten wainscoting in my kids’ bedroom.
-It’s holding up well and I’m loving it every time I enter their room.
+I installed a board and batten wall treatment in my kids’ bedroom.
+It’s holding up well.
+I’m loving it every time I enter their room.

 This post contains affiliate links.

 Click here to read my full disclosure policy

 Benjamin Moore Advance – Stain Finish